Platini quizzed in Swiss investigation of $2M FIFA payment - WHIZ News

-BERN, Switzerland (AP) — Soccer great Michel Platini arrived at Switzerland’s federal prosecution office Monday morning to be questioned about a $2 million payment he received from FIFA in 2011.
+GENEVA (AP) — Michel Platini was questioned at Switzerland’s federal prosecution office on Monday about a $2 million payment he received from FIFA in 2011.

-Platini is formally a suspect because of the payment that led to his removal as president of European soccer body UEFA — and as a candidate to lead FIFA — when Swiss federal investigators revealed the allegation five years ago.
+The payment led to his removal as president of European soccer body UEFA — and as a candidate to lead FIFA — when Swiss federal investigators revealed the allegation five years ago.

+Still, Platini became a formal criminal suspect only in June after being unable to clear his name at five different sports and civil law tribunals which upheld the evidence and legal processes against him.

 The 65-year-old ex-France captain is suspected of being an accomplice to criminal mismanagement, of misappropriation and an act of forgery, according to documents seen in June by The Associated Press.

-Platini, a former FIFA vice president, did not comment on the case Monday when he walked into the prosecution headquarters.
+Platini, a former FIFA vice president, did not comment on the case on Monday to waiting media when he walked into the prosecution headquarters in the Swiss capital Bern.
+He left hours later by a different exit.

 A criminal proceeding has been open against Blatter for the Platini payment since September 2015 when federal police questioned both men in an unannounced visit to FIFA offices in Zurich on the day they attended an executive committee meeting.

 Both men were provisionally suspended from soccer, then banned by FIFA’s ethics committee.
-Blatter’s 18-year presidency of soccer’s international governing body was ended by the case and his six-year ban runs until October next year.
+Blatter’s 18-year presidency was ended by the case, and his six-year ban runs until October next year.

 Platini said he hoped to return to soccer when his four-year ban expired last October, months before he was made a criminal suspect.
 In 2015 he was described as “between a witness and an accused person” by Switzerland’s then-attorney general Michael Lauber.